-Funding: A total expense of up to $200,000 USD per year (including indirect costs) for up to 3 years of support will be provided and must be justified based on the aims of the proposal.
+Funding: We are currently accepting applications for research projects with a budget limit of $660,000 direct costs for up to 3 years of support will be provided and must be justified based on the aims of the proposal.

 Submission guidelines and process: Important dates:

 - Successful proposals will begin April 1, 2024

-Staff will review the required brief pre-application to determine whether the research plan is appropriate and relevant to the Pathways to Cures Roadmap.
+Staff will review the required brief pre-application to determine whether the research plan is appropriate and relevant to the Pathways to MS Cures Roadmap.

 Pre-applications and full applications are submitted through the National MS Society's online grant submission portal - MSGrants (https://nmss.fluxx.io).
 First-time applicants must register before gaining access to applications.

 Kathy M. Zackowski, PhD, OTR